 Turning on floor vents

 Entering a heated car, one may be tempted to turn on the air vents to get the AC flowing right at you.
-However, experts recommend directing the airflow towards the floor as hot air rises and so you can easily push the hot air trapped in the car easily.
+However, experts recommend directing the airflow towards the floor as hot air rises so you can easily push the hot air trapped in the car easily.
 Once the car has cooled you can open the upper vents.

 Use the fresh air setting

 Using the air circulation setting in a closed window car means that you are circulating the same hot air in the car.
-Make sure to use the fresh air setting so that you eliminate the hot air out and the cold air in.
+Make sure to use the fresh air setting so that you eliminate the hot air out and the cold air.

-Use the temperature gauge as an indicator of temperature for your car.
+Use the temperature gauge as an indicator of the temperature of your car.
 Make sure that the device needle is pointing toward the center.
 If it is indicating heat, turn off the car and let the engine cool down.

 Make sure to check your coolant level and add coolant when needed.
 Always wait for the engine to cool down before adding the coolant.
 Before adding fresh coolant, have your coolant system flushed out completely by a mechanic every 40,000 miles.

 If you have had your car for more than three years, it is likely that the battery is causing the car engine battery to heat up.
-Car expert can help you to determine if you need replacement.
+Car experts can help you to determine if you need a replacement.